 Modern hoverboards are fantastic pieces of technology, offering a self-balancing method of personal transportation.
-How do hoverboards work?
+You may have a few questions, like how do hoverboards work?
+Or are hoverboards safe?
 Movement is done via a number of gyroscopic sensors.
 In other words, hoverboards do not actually hover.
 Can a flying hoverboard ever actually exist, as originally seen in the film Back to the Future 2?

 Actually, we may not be that far off from having the best hoverboards that actually hover and, in some cases, fly off of the ground entirely.
 There are several technologies in the works to make this dream a reality.